joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 If you want to get into the code, we recommend checking out these samples for bot authentication with the [V3 SDK](https://github.com/MicrosoftDX/botauth) and [V4 SDK](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/18.bot-authentication).
 There's even a sample for [authenticating with Microsoft Graph](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/24.bot-authentication-msgraph).

-## Section 3: Bot Framework v4 SDK
+## Section 3: Bot Framework V4 SDK

 As you've probably noticed by now, there are two Bot Framework SDK versions in circulation at the moment.
-The Bot Framework v4 SDK is actively being developed (announced in preview at //build on May 7) and you can access them here (depending on language):
+The Bot Framework v4 SDK recently went GA (September 2018) and the SDKs can be found at the following URLs:

 - [SDK for Node.js](https://github.com/Microsoft/botbuilder-js)
 - [SDK for .NET](https://github.com/Microsoft/botbuilder-dotnet)